Overview

 Texas A&M University (Part 02) rates are displayed below.
 See General Computing Rates for TAMUS, Non-TAMUS, and Auxiliary Rates.

-* For your safety, Technology Services stores a copy of your data locally and another copy off-site, making the total charge 0.34 per GB/month.
-If you do not want the off-site backup, please contact us.
+* For the safety of your data, Technology Services stores a copy of your data locally and another immutable copy off-site in compliance with Security requirements.

 Service Details

 Prevention of data loss is an ongoing concern for all IT administrators.
-Whether an accidental deletion of a file, a corruption of a database, or the functional loss of a server or the data center, plans and processes need to be in place to quickly recover a campus member’s environment to a full production status.
-In order to better support our campus member’s needs for backup and disaster recovery (DR) processes, Texas A&M Technology Services has implemented IBM's Tivoli Storage Manager (TSM), a LAN-based data management product.
-Texas A&M IT's Business Continuance (BC) Team is assigned to manage and monitor these processes.
+Whether an accidental deletion of a file, a corruption of a database, or the functional loss of a server or the data center, plans, and processes need to be in place to quickly recover a campus member’s environment to full production status.
+To better support our campus member’s needs for backup and disaster recovery (DR) processes, Texas A&M Technology Services has implemented Rubrik CDM.

 Methodology

-As originally designed and scaled, TSM's main function is for DR processes, i.e., the timely recovery of a campus member's environment from a point-in-time to full production status.
-Long-term retention of data (backups) is not generally encouraged, but can be supported.
-Long-term data migration (commonly called archiving) is not supported past one year due to resource contention.
-Archiving services may be offered in the future if deemed necessary for campus members.
+As originally designed and scaled, the main function is for DR processes, i.e., the timely recovery of a campus member's environment from a point-in-time to full production status.
+Long-term retention of data (backups) is generally not encouraged but can be supported by archiving the backup to the public cloud for an additional cost.

 Backups